 Cost of Goods Sold-Cost of goods sold is comprised of the book value of inventory sold to customers during the reporting period.
 When circumstances dictate that we use net realizable value as the basis for recording inventory, we base our estimates on expected future selling prices less expected disposal costs.
-The Office of the U.S. Trade Representative ("USTR") imposed additional tariffs on products imported from China.
+The Office of the U.S. Trade Representative ("USTR") has imposed additional tariffs on products imported from China.
 We contract manufacturers, through purchase orders, predominantly in China, for our consumer products.
 As such, this exposes us to risks associated with doing business globally, including changes in tariffs, which impacts a significant number of our products.
 If proposed increases are enacted, the tariffs would impact all of our products.
-We believe tariff increases that have been previously announced and subsequently postponed by the USTR would have impacted our cost of goods sold at the end of the third quarter of 2019 as we expected to sell-through our pre-tariff inventory.
-We planned our inventory purchases to delay the tariff impact and once we sold through our pre-tariff inventory we expected to raise prices to offset the tariff impact.
-Our pricing actions are intended to offset the full gross margin impact of tariff increases, if they are enacted, however, there are no assurances that the pricing actions will not reduce customer orders.
+We believe tariff increases that have been previously announced and subsequently postponed by the USTR would have impacted our cost of goods sold at the end of the third quarter of 2019 as we expected to sell through our pre-tariff inventory.
+We planned our inventory purchases to delay the tariff impact, and once we sold through our pre-tariff increases, if they are enacted.
+However, there are no assurances that these pricing actions will not reduce customer orders.